tesujimath/beancount-parser-lima/README.md

 The slightly strange name is because of a somewhat careless failure on my part to notice the existing [beancount-parser](https://github.com/jcornaz/beancount-parser) when starting this project, for which apologies.

-(Note that zero-copy support from Chumsky is currently available only in alpha releases.)

 ## Features

 - fast, thanks to [Logos](https://docs.rs/logos/latest/logos/) and [Chumsky](https://docs.rs/chumsky/latest/chumsky/) zero copy